 How do we fix this?
 When does it ever stop?

 I believe everyone is capable of change and I believe we can learn something new every day.
 Dealerships need to live and breathe that philosophy.
 There’s too much happening in the industry where the focus is to remove the dealer from the equation.
 I believe that’s not ideal and I’m sure you feel the same.
 Everyone, especially the dealer, is responsible for absolute adoption of dealer-wide changes.

 If we don’t optimize our people, we will keep setting ourselves up for failure.
 Our people are now the last line of engagement in some very technically-complex strategies.
 We shouldn’t spend our money and invest our time if efforts only fall apart to old habits at the most critical stage of the buyer journey.

 We make promises to ourselves at the end of every year, resolutions through the holidays.
 I ask this of all ownership and management teams,: make the resolution to lead by example.
 Show your entire dealership that as a unit you are committing to strategies and practices and that the expectations will be the same, regardless of job title or tenure.

 If you see people struggling to adopt, don’t simply send them on their way but take the time to understand and mentor.
 Build teams internally where skill sets complement one another.
 Set people up to win, not fail.
 Invest 100 % of your energies together.
-That should our industry's universal goal for 2017.
+That should our industry's universal goal for this upcoming year.